Social Justice

 Prominent civil rights attorney Lee Merritt, who is representing Scott’s family, says his client’s arrest was inappropriate and he was suffering a mental health crisis.

-Merrit told NBC 5 that Scott was diagnosed with schizophrenia, was taking medications and had not experienced an episode related to his mental illness for at least a year.
+Merrit told NBC 5 that Scott was diagnosed with schizophrenia and was taking medications.
+He had not experienced an episode related to his mental illness for at least a year.

 In previous encounters with law enforcement, he was taken to facilities to receive treatment, instead of being incarcerated, Merritt said.

-“There was ample time to evaluate him to understand this was someone in crisis who needed help and they chose not to provide help, they chose to use force instead and as a result a valuable member of this family is gone,” Merritt told the news station.
+“There was ample time to evaluate him to understand this was someone in crisis who needed help.
+They chose not to provide help and chose to use force instead.
+As a result, a valuable member of this family is gone,” Merritt told the news station.

 Subscribe to get the latest posts sent to your email.